 Step 3: Sign Up for Hosting

 Over the last two years, I’ve learned something very important.
-Just because a hosting company is big, doesn’t mean it’s good.
+Just because a hosting company offers super low monthly rates, doesn’t mean it’s the best option.
 I was with a larger hosting company and was pleased with the service for the most part.
 Then BAM… they increased my annual rate by 2x!

-I posted in one of the blogger groups, asking for recommendations for hosting companies and was told to contact David at New Blog Hosting.
-It was followed by person after person agreeing and swearing that switching to New Blog Hosting was the best decision they ever made.
-I sent an email through the website and within 30 minutes, David personally responded.
-He made the transition so easy and has fixed any issues quickly.
-He speaks to his customers with respect and explains things in a way that non-tech people can understand.
-His rates are reasonable and affordable.
-Now, like all the other bloggers, I highly recommend David at New Blog Hosting to everyone who needs a new hosting company.
+I posted in one of the blogger groups, asking for recommendations for hosting companies and was told to look into BigScoots.
+It was followed by person after person agreeing that switching to Big Scoots was the best decision they ever made.
+Their rates are reasonable and affordable and I’ve not had to worry about my blog going down for large periods of time.
+Now, like all the other bloggers, I highly recommend BigScoots to everyone who needs a new hosting company.

 Step 4: Find and Install a Theme